Amrita-Basu/Quake-Report/README.md

 Quake Report App
 ===================================

-This app displays a list of recent earthquakes in the world from the U.S. Geological Survey (USGS) organization.

-Used in a Udacity course in the Beginning Android Nanodegree.
+An app for viewing recent global earthquake data using an API from the U.S. Geological Survey (USGS).
+The app also allows the user to modify the data query and edit their viewing preferences on a Settings screen.
+Built as part of an Android course taught by Google on Udacity.

 More info on the USGS Earthquake API available at: http://earthquake.usgs.gov/fdsnws/event/1/